 Social Media Usage Statistics

-First let’s paint the background of social media usage.
+First, let’s paint the background of social media usage.
 Looking at global statistics published in 2020, for all social media usage: “the average global internet users spent 144 minutes on social media sites every day.”
-(Digital Marketing) That’s the equivalent of 876 hours, or 36.5 day per year – poof!
+(Digital Marketing) That’s the equivalent of 876 hours, or 36.5 days per year – poof!
 Oddly, and conveniently for anyone not so hot at math, that is 10% of your entire year, just in casual social media usage.
 That number is a broad brush too because that is only the average user, that isn’t someone also managing the social media presence for a business.